chocolatey/choco-wiki/CentralManagement/CentralManagementDeployments.md

 ### How Can I Run Deployments in a Semi-Connected Environment?

-As of CCM v0.4.0, you are able to configure deployment plans to tolerate semi-connected environments.
+As of CCM v0.4.0, you are able to configure deployments to tolerate semi-connected environments.
 This effectively allows CCM deployments to simply wait until a machine is connected to the network before it begins a given deployment step.

 To configure this, you can set the `Machine Contact Timeout in Minutes` value in the Advanced settings of each individual Deployment Step to `0`.